JayWebtech/certiva_dapp/README.md

-# UniChain: Decentralized Academic Credential Verification 🎓🔗
+# Certiva: Decentralized Academic Credential Verification 🎓🔗

-UniChain is a **decentralized, blockchain-based platform** built on **Starknet** that revolutionizes the way academic credentials are issued, stored, and verified.
-By leveraging **Zero-Knowledge Proofs (ZKPs)** and **tamper-proof blockchain technology**, UniChain eliminates academic fraud, ensures privacy, and provides instant verification for employers and institutions.
+Certiva is a **decentralized, blockchain-based platform** built on **Starknet** that revolutionizes the way academic credentials are issued, stored, and verified.
+By leveraging **Zero-Knowledge Proofs (ZKPs)** and **tamper-proof blockchain technology**, Certiva eliminates academic fraud, ensures privacy, and provides instant verification for employers and institutions.

 ---

-## 🌟 Why UniChain?
+## 🌟 Why Certiva?

 Academic credential fraud is a growing problem, and traditional verification methods are slow, costly, and prone to errors.
-UniChain solves this by:
+Certiva solves this by:

 - **Eliminating fraud** with blockchain-backed, tamper-proof degrees.
 - **Protecting privacy** using hashed identifiers and ZKPs.